MohammadMarwan2005/delishop-flutter/README.md

 ## ⭕🔳 Big Todo:
 ### ⭕ User:
-🔳 Cart Feature
+✅ Cart Feature
-🔳 Checkout Order Screen
-🔳 My Orders Screen
-🔳 Edit/Delete Order Screen
-🔳 Notification Screen
-🔳 Sending Notification using Firebase
-🔳 Search Screen (for a mall or a category or a product) 🔳 Add/Edit Rating Screen
-🔳 Professional Profile Screen
-🔳 Splash Screen
+🔳 Checkout Order Screen (back-end todo: checkout order && your account money) 🔳 My Orders Screen (back-end todo: ensure that the order feature stable) 🔳 Edit/Delete Order Screen (back-end todo: ensure that the order feature stable) 🔳 Notification Screen (back-end todo: ensure that the order feature stable) 🔳 Sending Notification using Firebase (back-end todo: setup firebase in back-end) 🔳 Search Screen (for a mall or a category or a product) 🔳 Add/Edit Rating Screen (back-end: ensure that the Rating feature is stable) 🔳 Professional Profile Screen (ensure that the profile editing is stable) 🔳 Splash Screen
 ✅ Onboarding Screens (using lottie)
 ### ⭕ Mall: